Step outside and re-discover a world of fun and adventure with Treasure Trails.

 How does it work?

-First, choose a trail – there are more than 1,200 to choose from in the UK – then follow a self-guided Treasure Trail through the winding backstreets and hidden corners of villages, towns and cities.
+First, choose a trail; there are more than 1,200 to choose from in the UK.
+Then follow a self-guided Treasure Trail through the winding backstreets and hidden corners of villages, towns and cities.
 Each trail makes use of well-known local landmarks, signs, statues, monuments, images, engravings or any other unique or eye-catching features to create an exciting adventure.

 Crack the clues along the route to unlock incredible stories from the past and solve the mystery at the end.
 Before you know it, you’ve walked a couple of miles, taken in the highlights, put your heads together as a family and returned home with a massive smile on your face!

+With more than 50 routes to choose from across the North East, you are never far from a Treasure Trail.
+Routes include Seaburn to Whitburn Coast, Newcastle Quayside, Durham City Spy, The Amble Scandal and Hartlepool Historic Headland.
 To make the trail even more fun, each route has a theme; there are Treasure Hunts, Spy Missions, Murder Mysteries and more.